bmds-lab/Crackling-AWS/Contribution.md

 *lib* lambda layer was also updated with more recent and additional "shared objects" library files.

 Assisted Nick with EC2 part of the project when required.

+## Mattias Winsen

+Contributions to this project includede
+ - Implementation of VPC internet gateways to reduce NAT costs
+ - Notifier and Task Tracking System
+ - Removal of Bowtie 2
+ - Removal of EC2
+ - Downloader Genome Caching